There’s no reason why dogs dig under fences. Find out why your dog is digging and the best way to convince him to cease.

-If your dog displays behaviours like whining, pacing and panting when you leave, your dog may be trying to escape because of anxiety.
+If your dog displays behaviors like whining, pacing, and panting when you leave, your dog may be trying to escape because of anxiety.
 Anxious diggers are known to bark and chew at entry points and exits.

-If your dog exhibits signs of severe fear of separation, I strongly recommends seeking out an expert to determine the best method to ease your dog’s anxiety.
+If your dog exhibits signs of severe fear of separation, I strongly recommend seeking out an expert to determine the best method to ease your dog’s anxiety.

-Whatever kind or amount of digging that your dog is involved in, there are various options to address the issue.
-It’s always a good idea to consult your vet or a trained behaviourist who can assist you in identifying your dog’s behaviour.
+Whatever kind or amount of digging your dog is involved in, there are various options to address the issue.
+It’s always a good idea to consult your vet or a trained behaviorist who can assist you in identifying your dog’s behavior.

-Also, scolding or punishing an animal after an incident is not likely to stop the behaviour.
+Also, scolding or punishing an animal after an incident is not likely to stop the behavior.
 It will only make your dog feel uncomfortable.

 Instead, it would help if you tried to figure out the reasons behind your dog’s desire to dig and make adjustments to the environment around your dog to prevent unnecessary digging.

-How can you Prevent the Dogs Dig Under Fence?
+How can you Prevent the Dogs from Dig Under the Fence?

 Once you’ve figured out the things you are not you should do, let’s take a look at the things you could try to do that work.

-1. Discover the Reason Why do Dogs Dig Under Fence?
+1. Discover the Reason Why do Dogs Dig Under Fences?

 Are they young and have an excessive amount of energy?
 Do you think he is experiencing anxiety about leaving?
 Or is he trying to escape due to reasons?

-If you understand why do Dogs Dig Under Fence, you can use the right methods to end the problem to everyone’s advantage.
+If you understand why Dogs Dig Under Fences, you can use the right methods to end the problem to everyone’s advantage.